theexoticman/parkingtoll/README.md

 slf4j is used for logging purposed. slf4j nop is used in version 1.7.28.

+Logging will be done using simple SLF4J.
+Using Simple Logging Facade has important benefit of not imposing a logging framework to the end-user.
+Actually, If no slf4j binding is found on the class path, then slf4j-api will default to a no operation discarding all logging request.

 ### JUnit

 Junit is used for Unit testing as well as integration testing.
 Version used: 4.12